 Since the initial FDA approval of Lucentis in 2006 as a monthly therapy for wet AMD, efforts have been made to improve the durability of intravitreal anti-VEGF therapy.
 Primarily, two parameters have been varied: size of molecule and amount of injected dose.
 First, increasing molecular weight, which can increase durability or ocular pharmacokinetics, or PK, in the eye because a larger molecule can lead to a slower exit from the eye.
 For example, Lucentis has a molecular weight of 48 kDa whereas Eylea, approved in 2011, has a molecular weight of 115 kDa.
 The second parameter is increasing the formulation strength (concentration) to increase the effective dose of anti-VEGF, given the limited volume of medicine that can be injected intravitreally in a single administration.
 This increases effective durability by keeping drug concentrations in the eye above a minimal threshold for longer periods of time.
 For example, Eylea has a 2x molar equivalence to Lucentis.
-In designing KSI-301, we addressed both parameters: first, increasing the molecular weight of protein).
-Of note, some recently developed therapeutic candidates have leveraged one parameter at the expense of the other.
-For example, brolucizumab was tested in Phase 3 (data available in 2017) at a high concentration and thus high injected dose level, giving it a high molar strength (22x of Lucentis), but with a molecular weight of only 27 kDa the duration of each molecule in the eye is less than that of Lucentis.
-Clinically, the Phase 3 result was that roughly half of patients were able to be maintained on 12-week dosing, and the remainder required 8 week (or more frequent) dosing.
+In designing KSI-301, we addressed both parameters: first, increasing the molecular weight to 950 kDa through our ABC approach, and second, increasing the molar strength through a high concentration formulation of 50 mg/mL (by weight of protein).
 We believe our design decisions for KSI-301 may provide increased durability.
 The following figure illustrates these concepts.